Baby Hairs: What Are They? Causes And 3 Tips To Style

 - Cut the edges

 However, think twice before removing your baby hairs.
 Kim Kardashian lasered off her baby hairs and now considers it one of her biggest beauty regrets.
-Hence, talk to a trichologisti XSpecialist in hair and scalp-related issues, including hair loss, thinning hair, scalp psoriasis, and itchy scalps. before removal.
+Hence, talk to a trichologisti Specialist in hair and scalp-related issues, including hair loss, thinning hair, scalp psoriasis, and itchy scalps. before removal.

 Frequently Asked Questions